McDonald’s Co. (NYSE:MCD) Shares Sold by Semmax Financial Advisors Inc.

-Semmax Financial Advisors Inc. decreased its stake in McDonald’s Co.
-(NYSE:MCD – Get Rating) by 97.8% in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 112 shares of the fast-food giant’s stock after selling 4,983 shares during the period.
+Semmax Financial Advisors Inc. reduced its stake in McDonald’s Co.
+(NYSE:MCD – Get Rating) by 97.8% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The fund owned 112 shares of the fast-food giant’s stock after selling 4,983 shares during the quarter.
 Semmax Financial Advisors Inc.’s holdings in McDonald’s were worth $31,000 at the end of the most recent reporting period.

-Several other hedge funds also recently made changes to their positions in MCD.
-Vanguard Group Inc. boosted its stake in shares of McDonald’s by 0.5% during the third quarter.
-Vanguard Group Inc. now owns 67,570,353 shares of the fast-food giant’s stock worth $15,591,183,000 after buying an additional 333,884 shares during the period.
-Price T Rowe Associates Inc. MD lifted its position in McDonald’s by 16.3% during the 3rd quarter.
-Price T Rowe Associates Inc. MD now owns 7,869,149 shares of the fast-food giant’s stock worth $1,816,219,000 after acquiring an additional 1,105,231 shares during the period.
-Legal & General Group Plc grew its stake in shares of McDonald’s by 3.0% in the 2nd quarter.
-Legal & General Group Plc now owns 5,268,161 shares of the fast-food giant’s stock valued at $1,300,604,000 after purchasing an additional 154,981 shares during the last quarter.
-Charles Schwab Investment Management Inc. increased its holdings in shares of McDonald’s by 2.2% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 5,117,531 shares of the fast-food giant’s stock valued at $1,265,463,000 after purchasing an additional 108,282 shares during the period.
-Finally, DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main raised its stake in shares of McDonald’s by 77.8% during the second quarter.
-DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main now owns 3,849,583 shares of the fast-food giant’s stock worth $950,418,000 after purchasing an additional 1,684,960 shares during the last quarter.
-Hedge funds and other institutional investors own 66.86% of the company’s stock.
+Other hedge funds and other institutional investors also recently modified their holdings of the company.
+Coastal Bridge Advisors LLC increased its stake in McDonald’s by 24.9% in the 3rd quarter.
+Coastal Bridge Advisors LLC now owns 3,526 shares of the fast-food giant’s stock valued at $814,000 after buying an additional 702 shares during the period.
+Public Employees Retirement Association of Colorado boosted its holdings in McDonald’s by 1.9% during the third quarter.
+Public Employees Retirement Association of Colorado now owns 123,869 shares of the fast-food giant’s stock worth $28,582,000 after buying an additional 2,261 shares in the last quarter.
+Pittenger & Anderson Inc. grew its position in McDonald’s by 3.0% during the third quarter.
+Pittenger & Anderson Inc. now owns 55,323 shares of the fast-food giant’s stock worth $12,765,000 after buying an additional 1,632 shares during the period.
+Colony Group LLC increased its holdings in McDonald’s by 0.7% in the third quarter.
+Colony Group LLC now owns 109,205 shares of the fast-food giant’s stock valued at $25,198,000 after buying an additional 787 shares in the last quarter.
+Finally, Mercer Global Advisors Inc. ADV lifted its position in shares of McDonald’s by 9.4% during the 3rd quarter.
+Mercer Global Advisors Inc. ADV now owns 114,989 shares of the fast-food giant’s stock valued at $26,533,000 after acquiring an additional 9,863 shares during the period.
+66.86% of the stock is currently owned by hedge funds and other institutional investors.

 McDonald’s Price Performance

-McDonald’s (NYSE:MCD – Get Rating) last posted its earnings results on Tuesday, January 31st.
-The fast-food giant reported $2.59 EPS for the quarter, topping analysts’ consensus estimates of $2.46 by $0.13.
-McDonald’s had a net margin of 26.65% and a negative return on equity of 120.10%.
-The business had revenue of $5.93 billion for the quarter, compared to analysts’ expectations of $5.75 billion.
-During the same period in the previous year, the company posted $2.23 earnings per share.
-The business’s revenue for the quarter was down 1.4% compared to the same quarter last year.
-Research analysts expect that McDonald’s Co. will post 10.51 EPS for the current fiscal year.
+McDonald’s (NYSE:MCD – Get Rating) last released its earnings results on Tuesday, January 31st.
+The fast-food giant reported $2.59 EPS for the quarter, beating the consensus estimate of $2.46 by $0.13.
+The company had revenue of $5.93 billion during the quarter, compared to analysts’ expectations of $5.75 billion.
+McDonald’s had a negative return on equity of 120.10% and a net margin of 26.65%.
+The business’s revenue was down 1.4% on a year-over-year basis.
+During the same period in the prior year, the business posted $2.23 EPS.
+Analysts forecast that McDonald’s Co. will post 10.51 earnings per share for the current fiscal year.

 McDonald’s Dividend Announcement

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, March 15th.
-Investors of record on Wednesday, March 1st will be paid a $1.52 dividend.
-This represents a $6.08 annualized dividend and a dividend yield of 2.32%.
-The ex-dividend date of this dividend is Tuesday, February 28th.
-McDonald’s’s dividend payout ratio (DPR) is 72.81%.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 15th.
+Shareholders of record on Wednesday, March 1st will be issued a dividend of $1.52 per share.
+This represents a $6.08 annualized dividend and a yield of 2.32%.
+The ex-dividend date is Tuesday, February 28th.
+McDonald’s’s dividend payout ratio is currently 72.81%.

 McDonald’s Corp. engages in the operation and franchising of restaurants.
 It operates through the following segments: U.S., International Operated Markets, and International Developmental Licensed Markets and Corporate.
 The U.S. segment focuses its operations on the United States.
 The International Operated Markets segment consists of operations and the franchising of restaurants in Australia, Canada, France, Germany, Italy, the Netherlands, Russia, Spain, and the U.K.